How to Install Pluto TV on Any Device: TV, Roku & Fire Stick

 Once the app is installed, you can skip the device setup below.
 If your Smart TV menus feel slow or confusing, a Roku stick often makes Pluto easier to search and use day-to-day.
 Enjoy your free TV!

-No problem!
-You can still watch Pluto TV, but you’ll need a small extra device (often called a streaming stick or streaming box) that plugs into your TV’s HDMI port.
+If you have an older TV, you can still watch Pluto TV, but you’ll need a small extra device (often called a streaming stick or streaming box) that plugs into your TV’s HDMI port.
 These devices are very affordable (often under $30) and make any TV “smart.”
 Some common options are:

 • Roku Box (a small square box that sits near your TV)